What is your contact information?

 Currently, Home Trust does not offer pre-approved mortgages.

 A home inspection is an evaluation of a home’s condition.
 You and your real estate agent may request an inspection for your purposes, but Home Trust does not require one.

 What is the required down payment to buy a home?

 For a Classic mortgage, you must have a minimum of 20% of the purchase price as a down payment.
-For an Accelerator mortgage, you must have at least 5%.
 The down payment cannot be financed by a private mortgage.
 Mortgages with a down payment of less than 20% require mortgage insurance through either the CMHC, Sagen or Canada Guaranty.